microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/core-concepts/application-stack.md

 # Application Stack

-AGNext is designed to be an unopinionated framework that can be used to build a wide variety of multi-agent applications.
+AutoGen core is designed to be an unopinionated framework that can be used to build a wide variety of multi-agent applications.
 It is not tied to any specific agent abstraction or multi-agent pattern.